 Babies want to experience the world, but not all at once – too many people, sounds and activities might exhaust your baby.
 Sometimes too much stimulation

-will also make baby too tired to sleep, so watch out for those tired signs
+will make your baby too tired to sleep, so watch out for those tired signs

 Play ideas for encouraging newborn cognitive development